Teaching

 Courses

-The department offers courses related to technology-enhanced education, ethical aspects of AI and data in education and simulation science, psychological foundations of teaching and learning, dealing with heterogeneity and diversity, and computer science teacher education.
+The department offers courses related to technology-enhanced education, ethical aspects of AI and data in education and simulation science, psychological foundations of teaching and learning, children as target-group of technology development, dealing with heterogeneity and diversity, and computer science teacher education.
 Our portfolio spans courses in both English and German.

-• AI & data in education: an ethical reflection (seminar; lecturer: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: English)
+• AI and Data in Education: An Ethical Reflection (Seminar; Dozentin: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: English)

-• Digital media in vocational education (seminar; lecturer: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: German)
+• Vertiefung zur Einführung in die Fachdidaktik der Informatik (Seminar; Dozentinnen: M.Ed.
+Ann-Kathrin Kapfenstein, Jun.-Prof. Dr. Maria Wirzberger; language of instruction: German)

 Theses